How to get a free credit score check online (3 different ways)

 Your Experian credit score will be updated every 30 days, as long as you continue to log in.

 If you want to see your full credit report with Experian, you’ll need to set up a CreditExpert account.
-This is a paid monthly subscription that will cost you £14.99 a month.
+This is a paid monthly subscription that will cost you £14.99 a month, albeit with a one-month free trial.

 A CreditExpert account will allow you full access to your Experian credit report as well as dedicated phone and fraud support.

-You’ll also be able to find out what’s influencing your score and track any changes to your score and/or report.
+You’ll also be able to see personalised insights and find out what’s influencing your score.
+This also lets you track any changes to your score and/or report.

 How to check your Equifax credit score (via ClearScore)